Advanced HVAC Installation Techniques

 Professional Refrigerant System Installation

-Refrigerant work is where I separate the real technicians from the parts changers.
-The number of systems I’ve had to fix because someone took shortcuts on the refrigerant installation would shock you.
-Just two weeks ago in Frisco, I found a system that had been “professionally” installed with refrigerant lines that had never been properly purged during brazing.
-The inside of those copper lines looked like the inside of a chimney - completely oxidized and contaminated.
+Refrigerant work separates the technicians from the parts changers.
+The number of systems I’ve had to rescue because someone took shortcuts on the refrigerant side would genuinely surprise you.
+Two weeks ago in Frisco, I opened up a system that was “professionally” installed and the refrigerant lines had never been properly purged during brazing.
+The inside of the copper looked like a chimney flue.
+Black.
+Completely oxidized.
+Contaminated.
+That contamination creates acid in the system, and acid eats compressors alive.

 Line Installation That Actually Lasts

-The leak testing phase is where corners get cut most often.
-Pressure testing to 1.5 times design pressure isn’t just a code requirement - it’s the only way to ensure connections will hold up under the thermal cycling we experience here.
-I’ve found leaks during pressure testing that would have been impossible to detect once the system was running, but would have caused expensive refrigerant loss and system damage over time.
+Leak testing is where corners get cut the most.
+Pressure testing at 1.5 times design pressure isn’t busy work.
+It’s the only way to know your connections will hold up through the thermal cycling we deal with here.
+I’ve caught leaks during pressure testing that would’ve been invisible once the system was charged and running, but would’ve slowly bled refrigerant and caused compressor damage over the next year or two.
+Finding a leak during testing costs nothing.
+Finding it a year later costs hundreds or thousands.

-Evacuation to 500 microns or lower requires patience and proper equipment.
-Most contractors rush this step, but moisture in the refrigerant system causes more long-term damage than almost any other installation error.
-In our humid climate, getting moisture out of the system before charging requires deep vacuum and time.
-I’ve seen systems where inadequate evacuation caused ice buildup in expansion devices and premature compressor failure from moisture contamination.
+Evacuation to 500 microns or lower takes patience and real equipment.
+Most guys rush it because they want to get to the next job.
+But moisture in a refrigerant system does more long-term damage than almost any other installation mistake.
+In our humid climate, pulling a deep vacuum and holding it takes time.
+I’ve seen systems where sloppy evacuation caused ice buildup in the expansion valve and premature compressor failure.
+All because someone didn’t want to wait an extra forty-five minutes.

 System Commissioning That Ensures Performance

-Refrigerant charging has to be precise because our extreme operating conditions leave no margin for error.
-I charge systems based on superheat and subcooling calculations, not just pressures, because pressure alone doesn’t tell you if the system has the right amount of refrigerant for optimal performance.
-A system that’s 10% low on refrigerant might work acceptably in Ohio but will struggle and fail prematurely in Texas heat.
+Refrigerant charging has to be precise.
+Not ballpark.
+Precise.
+I charge based on superheat and subcooling calculations, not just pressures.
+Pressure readings alone don’t tell you if the system has the right charge for peak performance.
+A system that’s 10% low might get by in Columbus, Ohio.
+In North Texas at 105 degrees, it’s going to struggle, run inefficiently, and fail early.
+No wiggle room.

 Quality Control and Testing